 Underneath the device itself you'll find the rest of the tidbits: the manual (that big unknown), the charging cable (which you'll also use to update the device when there are new firmware versions), a couple of mounts, different rubber bands to fit various types of mounts and a case where you can store your Varia Vision when you're not using it.

-The bracket is of a similar concept to the Edge units, in that you have to place it and turn it a quarter turn.
-But unlike the bike bracket, in this case there is no "click" that locks the device in one position, as it is necessary to be able to move the device up or down for proper placement.
+The mount is similar in concept to the Edge units, in the sense that you have to place it on and rotate it a quarter turn.
+But unlike the bike mount, in this case there is no "click" that locks the device in one position, as you need to poder move the device up or down for proper placement.

 You can mount the bracket on the left or right temple of the glasses, because the screen will turn in to always show the information in the right direction.
 But this and more I will explain in the next section.

 One of the best things about Varia Vision is the ease of installation it offers.
 Using a quick release bracket is a fantastic solution, not only because it is totally universal and can be mounted on your current glasses, but because putting it on and taking it off is quick and easy.

 As you have seen before, you have two mounts to be able to install on two different pairs of glasses, together with a lot of elastic bands of different lengths that will allow you to adapt the mount to the size of the temple of the frame.

 Once attached you can leave the stand there as long as you want, as it doesn't bother at all.